abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 ### CSDL format

-The primary body of a schema file contains Namespace definitions; this is found between the `<edmx:DataServices>` tags.
-A Namespace is a unique name for a set of type definitions being declared, which include things like enum definitions and JSON objects.
+The primary body of a schema file contains namespace definitions; this is found between the `<edmx:DataServices>` tags.
+A namespace is a unique name for a set of type definitions being declared, which include things like enum definitions and JSON objects.
 Multiple namespaces can be defined in a single file, and they can reference each other's definitions.
-Type definitions are referenced as `Namespace.TypeDefinition`, where `Namespace` is the string name of the Namespace, and `TypeDefinition` is the name of the definition being referenced.
+Type definitions are referenced as `Namespace.TypeDefinition`, where `Namespace` is the string name of the namespace, and `TypeDefinition` is the name of the definition being referenced.

-If a schema file requires references to namespaces defined in other schema files, then a reference to the namespace must be included.
+If a schema file requires references to namespaces defined in other schema files, a reference to the namespace must be included.
 This is typically done at the top of the document within a `<edmx:Reference>` section using an `<edmx:Include>` statement.
 The reference includes the URI of the schema file being referenced in addition to which namespaces in the schema file to include.
 Primitive types defined by OData, which begin with `Edm.`, do not need additional files to be included.

 Below is a sample schema file showing the general format discussed above.
-In the example blow, there are references to the external file "ExternalSchema.xml", which is calling out references to two Namespaces: `ExternalNamespace` and `Other.Namespace`.
+In the example below, there are references to the external file "ExternalSchema.xml", which is calling out references to two Namespaces: `ExternalNamespace` and `Other.Namespace`.
 In the DataServices section, one Namespace is defined: `MyNewNamespace`.
-There is a single ComplexType definition called `MyDataType`, and it contains three properties: `MyProperty`, `MyProperty2`, and `MyProperty3`.  `MyProperty` and `MyProperty2` both reference external definitions found in the `ExternalNamespace` and `Other.Namespace` Namespaces.
-Those definitions would be found by going into the ExternalSchema.xml file.  `MyProperty3` has the type set to `Edm.Int64`, which is simply a 64 bit integer.
-The following sections will describe the different elements found in the Namespace definition in detail.
+There is a single ComplexType definition called `MyDataType`, and it contains three properties: `MyProperty`, `MyProperty2`, and `MyProperty3`.  `MyProperty` and `MyProperty2` both reference external definitions found in the `ExternalNamespace` and `Other.Namespace` namespaces.
+Those definitions would be found by going into the ExternalSchema.xml file.  `MyProperty3` has the type set to `Edm.Int64`, which is simply a 64-bit integer.
+The following sections will describe the different elements found in the namespace definition in detail.

 ```xml
 <edmx:Edmx xmlns:edms="http://docs.oasis-open.org/odata/ns/edmx" Version="4.0">